Community & Stakeholder Consultative Committee (CSCC)

 Committee Membership Appointments

-The independent Chair will be appointed by OSMI Australia.
-Nominations for membership of the committee will be approved by the independent Chair in consultation with OSMI.
+Nominations for membership of the committee are all approved by the Independent Chair in consultation with OSMI.

 Each representative group identified as holding a position on the committee will be invited to nominate a representative for the committee.